 We need a recognition model to evaluate the augmentation policies.
 We used two basic well-established effective neural network models, one CNN-based and one LSTM-based, as the recognition models, instead of some hypothetical highly complicated bespoke networks.
 Our motivation is that this approach serves to demonstrate the overall generalizability of the data augmented from the Imaginative GAN.
-To prevent a network bias caused by a specific type of network favoring a specific dataset, we evaluate two different neural networks (LSTM and CNN) as the recognition model.
+To prevent a network bias caused by a specific type of network favoring a specific dataset, we evaluate two different neural networks as the recognition model: LSTM and CNN. \changetext{An LSTM is clearly well-suited to modeling the temporal relationships in the sequential skeleton data while a CNN is well-suited to modeling the spatial relationships.
+To this end, Liu et al.~\cite{liu2020decoupled} explicitly separated the hand gestures into posture variants reflecting their spatial properties and hand movements reflecting their temporal properties.
+Therefore, these two different networks focus on different aspects of the data and provide breadth to the analysis of the impact of data augmentation.
+Each model is configured as follows:}

 \begin{enumerate} \item \textbf{LSTM}: We adopted the LSTM model by Lai et al.~\cite{lai2018cnn}.
 We added a self-attention layer before the classification layer.
-This is to help the network find out which part of the network it should pay more attention to~\cite{cheng2016long}. \item \textbf{CNN}: We adopted the model by Núñez et al.~\cite{nunez2018convolutional} where the structure of the network consists of a CNN attached to an MLP.
+This helps the model determine which part of the network it should give more attention~\cite{cheng2016long}. \item \textbf{CNN}: We adopted the model by Núñez et al.~\cite{nunez2018convolutional} where the structure of the network consists of a CNN attached to a fully-connected multilayer perceptron.
 It is a model they use during the pretraining stage. \end{enumerate}

 Note that both the LSTM and the CNN model are not optimized using techniques such as pretraining CNN models or fine-tuning the hyperparameters (number of hidden units, number of layers, learning rate and dropout rate, etc.).
 Our focus is on carrying out a fair comparison of the regularization effect brought by the augmented data, not the model.